School district cancels football season due to widespread hazing

 “I know this decision will be met with many different opinions and emotions and will impact many students and families,” Hunter said.

-“I spoke with Dr. Hunter – Chelton Hunter today in regards to it, and the way I put it was we’re rivals, but we’re neighbors.
-So whatever we can do to help and you know, I look at it, whereas, you know, with my own daughters, I would want them to have every opportunity possible,” Dr. Iskric said.

-He says they are working on trying to get them for away games too, but some additional logistics are involved before it can also be offered.
+In response to the Middletown news, a nearby school has already offered opportunities for the band and cheerleading teams to perform.

-Middletown was set to kick off the 2022 football season on the road against Lower Dauphin at Hersheypark Stadium.
-Lower Dauphin was unable to find a last-minute opponent and is seeking an opponent for the end of the season.
+Middletown was set to kick off the 2022 football season on the road against Lower Dauphin School District.
+That team was unable to find an alternate opponent.

-“We apologize to our students, parents, and fans for this last-minute change to our schedule.
-Our thoughts are with Middletown as they navigate this difficult situation,” Lower Dauphin said in a statement.